 Q: What do you miss most about home?

-A: Japan is different from Western countries and this sometimes takes a toll in stress levels as people acclimatise.
+A: Japan is different from Western countries, and this sometimes takes a toll on stress levels as people acclimatise.
 The differences can be surprising and sometimes hard to accommodate.
-If you do though, it’s a wonderful country.
-Almost everything from my home country is available these days but seeing a movie in English without subtitles remains a challenge.
+If you do, though, it's a wonderful country.
+Almost everything from my home country is available these days, but seeing a movie in English without subtitles remains a challenge.
 Everything can be ordered online, though at times it will require a little creative addressing.

 Q: What are the biggest adjustments you had to make when settling into expat life in Japan?